Compensation Claims for those subjected to Shigella or Dysentery on Holiday

 those caused by the bacteria shigella sonnei.
 The prevalence of

-holiday illness claims originating from the destinations listed below is much higher
+holiday illness claims originating from the certain destinations is much higher

 than those from other holiday resorts visited by British holiday makers.